 I am passionate about working with people experiencing questions of meaning, identity, grief and loss because they can be opportunities and breakthroughs when approached with the right mind set.
 I learned the most valuable lessons from working with dying people, playing with children, talking to homeless people, resolving conflict in relationships, traveling and using the arts to work through my pain and loss.

 I am a visual artist, teacher and multi instrumentalist.
-I am passionate about teaching art, music and helping people who suffer from:
+I am passionate about teaching art, music and going outdoors.

-Opportunities for growth and self development often happen when we are out of your comfort zone, when you struggle.
-My live experience exceeds my academic experience as a Expressive Art Therapist and Counselor.
 It all started with playing music for people at the end of life.
 This opportunity came to me through losing my own parents in my twenties which was my first step towards my career as a grief counselor.
-What makes me unique as a Therapist is my lived experience as a human being, artist and performer.
+What makes me unique as a Therapist is my lived experience with grief and loss.

 I am helping people to navigate through life transitions, experiencing grief and loss and exploring questions of meaning and identity using the arts.

 A unique approach I developed, addresses spiritual and psychological challenges through music and visual art, helping people to address what's beyond words and the conscious mind.